Article

 What is the largest Michigan personal injury settlement?

 Michigan has seen verdicts in the tens of millions for catastrophic injuries and medical malpractice.
-Koussan Law has secured a $14.95 million verdict against Pontiac General Hospital.
+Koussan Law has secured a $14.95 million jury verdict against Pontiac General Hospital in a sexual assault and institutional negligence case.
 Recent appellate opinions and settled cases include awards above $25 million in catastrophic injury and birth injury contexts.

-Last updated 2026-05-18.
 Past results do not guarantee future outcomes.
-Every case is fact-specific.
-Damages ranges shown are general illustrations, not predictions for your case.
+Every personal injury case is fact-specific and case value depends on injury severity, comparative fault, applicable damages caps, insurance coverage, and qualified expert review.
+The settlement ranges discussed in this article are illustrative only and do not constitute a quote or prediction of value in any individual case.
+Damages-cap figures reflect the Michigan Department of Treasury's 2026 adjustment notice and change annually.
 This article is for general informational purposes only and is not legal advice.
 Reading this article does not create an attorney-client relationship with Koussan Law.

 Insights from the Koussan Law Team